AllenWLynch/signaturemodels/docs/tutorial.rst

 1. Training the model
 ---------------------

-To train the representative model for the dataset, provide paths for the corpus and output, then specify the chosen number of components using the "--n-components" argument.
-Also, be sure to provide the seed of the best performing model from the tuning stage.
+To train the representative model for the dataset, provide paths for the corpus, output, and the tuning results.
+By default, locusregression will choose the best model to retrain.
+If desired, you can choose some other model configuration by specifying `--trial-num <num>`.

 .. code-block:: bash

-    $ locusregression train-model \
+    $ locusregression retrin \
         -d tutorial/corpus.pkl \
         -o tutorial/model.pkl \
-        --n-components 5
-        --seed 2
+        --tune-results tutorial/tune_results.json

 4. Analysis